CARV-ICS-FORTH/knot/docs/technical.rst

 Storage management
 ------------------

-In a cluster environment, it is common for each user to have a "home folder", usually mounted over NFS.
-Karvdash tries to apply this notion in a containerized environment: All cluster nodes share a common NFS folder, but this folder is also mounted inside containers as well.
+In a cluster environment, it is common for each user to have a "home folder", usually mounted over NFS, Lustre, Gluster, etc. Karvdash tries to apply this notion in a containerized environment: Given a cluster-wide shared folder, this folder is also mounted inside containers as well.
 Thus, when running a notebook server (like Zeppelin or Jupyter), user data is available in the containerized environment at a well-known path - as it would be in a bare-metal cluster node.
 This, in addition to the web-based file browser provided by Karvdash, facilitates easy data management for applications, both for providing inputs and collecting outputs.

 In Karvdash, there are two such folders/data domains: